This post was last updated on 1/8/2019

 Here, you can optimize your WordPress website’s files, such as minifying and combining CSS and JS files.

-Preloading improves the indexing of your WordPress website by search engines (e.g. Google).
+Preloading improves your WordPress website performance.

 5. Advanced Rules